jaredsbt/cse15l-lab-reports/LabReport2.md

 1) The public string method, `handleRequest`
 2) `handleRequest` is called with an URI as its arguement, and it looks at the string input after the "=" in the uri path.
 In this case, the string "Hi" is concatenated with the Handler class's string field called `emptyString`.
 Handler also uses an int field called `counter` that keeps track of the amount URI requests.
 Prior to the uri request, the default value of the `emptyString` field is an empty string ("") and the default value of the `counter` field is 1.
-3) The value of field `emptyString` is changed by first concatenating the value of `counter` (1) with ") ", the string after "add-message?s=" within the uri path, and a line break " \n".
+3) The value of field `emptyString` is changed by first concatenating the value of `counter` (1) with ") ", the string after "add-message?s=" within the uri path which is "Hi", and a line break " \n".
 Since 'counter' keeps track of the amount of requests made starting at 1, we have to add 1 every time there is a request in the uri path.
 In the moment, our fields look like:
     `emptyString = "1) Hi \n`
     `counter = 2`
 NOTE: \n is not actually displayed, it is used to indicate a new line made"